AdobeDocs/analytics-platform.en/help/use-cases/call-center.md

 ---
 # Import call center and web data

 Customer Journey Analytics provides the valuable and robust capability to combine datasets from different sources into a single Workspace project.
 Use this guide to understand how your organization can combine website data with call center data.
+For example, you can understand what actions a customer takes, what content that they view, and what terms that they search for before they contact customer support.
+You can then determine the content and self-service tools to improve so customers can better resolve issues themselves without needing to call in.

 ## Prerequisites